-Flexible ducting is acceptable from the roaster/chaff canister to the plenum.
-Flex ducting must be all metal.
-DO NOT USE plastic dryer ducting or aluminum flex duct with plastic liner.
+Rigid or semi-rigid ducting is acceptable from the roaster/chaff canister to the plenum.
+Ducting must be all metal.DO NOT USE plastic dryer ducting or aluminum flex duct with plastic liner.

 Blower Discharge Ducting

 USE ONLY RIGID ducting from the blower discharge to the outlet terminal.